Who Was the Ho Tai Buddha?

 Eventually, you find yourself able to freely give encouraging words, insights, and wisdom--because you’ve grown and now you have plenty to share.

-That’s our goal for you here at The Ho Tai Way--A School of Recovery.
+That’s our goal for you here at The Ho Tai Way--A Recovery for Women.
 Whatever your faith or life experience, this is a place to relearn respect, compassion, honesty, generosity, and humility.
 We want you to experience these values yourself and then give them to others from your place of abundance.

 Why a School?

 Life is about learning.
 Most of our clients are college-educated.
 You know how to learn and how to think.
 We take a thinking approach to recovery.
 We appeal to your strengths to build up where you’ve grown weak.

 The more that you learn, your knowledge will affect your desires and shape your goals.

 Self-awareness is the key to lasting abundance